shaharbr/Bracha_et_al_2024/README.md

 The following data can be found on https://drive.google.com/open?id=1eT86CSqSS20FES8xOm6zeT6pe3piw7-A :
 1. data for the kinteics analysis codes (HFF_cellprofiler_outputs.zip and luhmes_cellprofiler_outputs.zip)
-2. DNA sequences used for the constructs described in the manuscript
-3. All raw microscopy files and metadata
+2. All raw microscopy files and metadata
-5. Intrinsic disorder profiles of all tested GRA16 fusion proteins, calculated using: https://iupred2a.elte.hu
+3. Intrinsic disorder profiles of all tested GRA16 fusion proteins, calculated using: https://iupred2a.elte.hu

 --